Victoria Class Submarine Fleet Creating Canadian Controversies

 The article also points to the rise of submarine fleets all around the Pacific Rim.
 The question is whether Canada’s submarines have the range and support structure to offer much presence in that theater.
 Toronto Sun.

 July 19/12: Torpedo firing.
 HMCS Victoria has fired its first actual MK-48 torpedo, sinking a decommissioned ship USNS Concord off of Hawaii during the RIMPAC 2012 exercises.
-RCN | Ottawa Citizen.
+Sources: RCN | Ottawa Citizen.

 March 19/12: Torpedo firing.
 HMCS Victoria, Canada’s only active submarine, becomes the 1st ship of class to prove that it can use a weapon.
 The boat fired a MK48 exercise torpedo in waters off Nanoose Bay, BC.

-When Canada elected not to buy the British Spearfish torpedoes along with the submarines, all of the submarines’ torpedo tubes have to be modified, and the fire control systems had to be removed and replaced.
+When Canada elected not to buy the British Spearfish torpedoes along with the submarines, all of the submarines’ torpedo tubes had to be modified, and the fire control systems had to be removed and replaced.
 HMCS Victoria is said to be the only submarine that has completed those efforts so far.
-CBC.
+Sources: CBC.

 Oct 28/11: Faced with rumors that the government intends to follow Denmark’s lead and scrap their submarine force, the Canadian DND releases a full briefing on the Victoria Class boats, their accomplishments, and their maintenance schedules.
 This information is incorporated above.